Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Limitations

-\paragraph{Reproducibility Challenges in LLM-Based Causal Discovery.} Discrepancies between our results and those reported by \citet{jiralerspong2024efficient} highlight broader reproducibility concerns in LLM-based CD.
-LLMs are inherently stochastic and sensitive to prompt design, versioning, query order, and API behavior, factors rarely standardized or reported.
-Additionally, hidden dependencies on tokenization, temperature, or latent state carryover can affect outcomes, making benchmarking difficult.
-These challenges underscore the need for greater transparency, reproducible prompt templates, and controlled evaluation protocols in future work.
+\paragraph{Reproducibility of LLM-based CD.} While our method is LLM-agnostic, we observe discrepancies with results from \citet{jiralerspong2024efficient}, highlighting broader reproducibility challenges.
+LLMs are stochastic and sensitive to prompt design, versioning, query order, and API behavior, factors rarely standardized or reported.
+Without standardized prompting protocols or access to latent states, consistent benchmarking remains difficult.

-\paragraph{Risk of Social Bias in LLM Responses.} LLMs trained on web-scale data may encode social biases, leading to causal inferences that reflect stereotypes rather than ground-truth mechanisms.
+\paragraph{Risk of Social Bias in LLMs.} LLMs trained on web-scale data may encode social biases, leading to causal inferences that reflect stereotypes rather than ground-truth mechanisms.
 This risks semantic hallucinations and biased edge assignments, particularly in fairness-critical applications.
+This risk is addressed through statistical weighting and confidence-based filtering, as described in Section \ref{sec:Method}.

-\paragraph{Domain Dependency and Metadata Limitations.} A further limitation lies in the domain dependency of our approach.
-Because our framework relies on variable metadata to guide LLM-based querying, it is best suited to domains with well-defined, semantically meaningful feature names (e.g., healthcare, census, education).
-In settings where metadata is sparse, ambiguous, or domain-specific (e.g., sensor networks or high-dimensional genomics), LLM-based judgments may degrade or hallucinate structure (E.g. Neuropathic network).
+\paragraph{Domain and Metadata Dependence.} Our framework depends on interpretable variable metadata to guide LLM queries.
+It performs best in domains like healthcare or census data.
+In sparse, technical, or ambiguous domains (e.g., genomics, sensor data), performance degrades.
+While LLM priors scale efficiently, human-in-the-loop priors could be incorporated for low-interpretability domains.
 Future work could explore hybrid prompting strategies or domain adaptation techniques to extend semantic CD to less interpretable or evolving data environments.